muhammadmueenarif/JS-Array-Methods/readme.txt

 Now, the next methods will be for loops. foreach method. it is like for loop. it performs action for each item of the array. take example. if we have array of users with their name and age, we can get age of users by users.foreach(user) {console.log(users.age);}

+2 loop method is find method. it will search for each element in array and find the element that we need. for example find person from array with age 20.